Secretariat (horse): Honors and recognition

 Following his Triple Crown victory in 1973, Secretariat was nominated for Sports Illustrated's Sportsman of the Year.
 During the week of June 10, 1973, he also became the first athlete to appear on the covers of Time, Newsweek, and Sports Illustrated in the same week.
-In 1974, he was inducted into the National Museum of Racing and Hall of Fame.
-In 1994, Sports Illustrated ranked Secretariat #17 in their list of the 40 greatest sports figures of the past 40 years.
-In 1999, ESPN listed him 35th of the 100 greatest North American athletes of the 20th century, the highest of three non-humans on the list (the other two were also racehorses: Man o' War at 84th and Citation at 97th).
+In 1974, Secretariat was inducted into the National Museum of Racing and Hall of Fame.
+He was later inducted into the Kentucky Athletic Hall of Fame, becoming the first animal to receive the honor.

+In 1994, Sports Illustrated ranked Secretariat #17 on its list of the 40 greatest sports figures of the previous 40 years.
+In 1999, ESPN ranked him 35th among the 100 greatest North American athletes of the 20th century, the highest of three non-humans on the list (the other two were also racehorses: Man o' War at 84th and Citation at 97th).
 Secretariat ranked second behind Man o' War in The Blood-Horses List of the Top 100 U.S. Racehorses of the 20th Century.
 He was also ranked second behind Man o' War by both a six-member panel of experts assembled by the Associated Press, and a Sports Illustrated panel of seven experts.
+In 2013, Sports Illustrated ranked Secretariat's Triple Crown victory #13 on its list of the 100 greatest moments in sports history.